dashbook/dashtool/Documentation.md

 ## Commands

-Check out the [Documentation](Documentation) for a detailed description.

 ### Build

 The `build` command analyzes all `.sql` files in the subdirectories of the current directory and creates the corresponding Iceberg Materialized Views in the catalog.